pengdonna/codex_vitae/template.md

 * All beliefs are wrong, but some are useful

-2. Evolution of my consciousness means being able to take more persepectives, embodying higher differentation (increasing depth) and higher integration (wider range)
+2. Evolution of my consciousness means being able to take more perspectives, embodying higher differentiation (increasing depth) and higher integration (wider range)
 * Consciousness is the **continuous** stream of interpreted reality
 * The overall trend of evolution is increasing differentiation and integration
 * The evolution of my consciousness is a fractal representation of the universe to which I belong